 Receiver equipment for the eLoran system intended for navigational purposes on ships with maximum speeds not exceeding 70 knots shall meet the minimum performance requirements outlined in Table 1.

-Technical Implementation
+Shore side Architecture

 This chapter deals with the technical implementation of eLoran service in the frequency band 90-110 kHz, whose use enables the fulfilment of performance requirements given in Chapter 2.